alprnbg/auto-watering-system/README.md

 # Remote Watering System
-System is controlled with an Android App that send commands to Pi via Firebase
+System is controlled with an Android App that sends commands to Pi via Firebase